Aenansh/redis-otp-service/README.md

 - Limit OTP generation attempts per identifier.
 - Limit verification attempts per identifier.
 - Send email OTPs through Gmail SMTP using Nodemailer.
+- Send phone OTPs through Fast2SMS.
-- Queue email and SMS delivery work with BullMQ.
+- Queue email and SMS delivery work with BullMQ workers.

-> SMS delivery is currently a placeholder in `server/worker.js`; phone OTPs are queued, but no SMS provider is wired up yet.
+> MongoDB is not used by the current API.
+OTPs, generation counts, verification attempts, and temporary blocks are all stored in Redis.

 ## Project Structure